chillemille/OverOptimism_in_GeneSetAnalysis/README.md

 Our analysis was performed with *DAVID* version 6.8 and the DAVID Knowledgebase v2023q3.

 #### 1. Generation of input data sets (folder `R/Optimisation_functions/DAVID`)
 The *R* script to generate the input files for the Pickrell **and** the Bottomly data set is stored in the file  **generate_Inputs_DAVID.R**.
 These input files either contain lists of differentially expressed genes (.txt files "DEGs_..._.txt") or an alternative universe (i.e. list of background genes; .txt files "universe_..._.txt").
-Note that input files containing lists of differentially expressed genes can sometimes be empty if **no genes are detected as differentially expressed** by the given method).
-No differentially expressed genes logically lead to no differentially enriched gene sets, so these empty files **do not** have to be updated to the web application and 0 differentially enriched gene sets can be concluded automatically.
+Note that input files containing lists of differentially expressed genes can sometimes be empty if **no genes are detected as differentially expressed** by the given method.
+No differentially expressed genes logically lead to no differentially enriched gene sets, so these empty files **do not** have to be uploaded to the web application and zero differentially enriched gene sets can be concluded automatically.

 The generated input data sets are then stored in the folders
 - `Results/Intermediate_results/DAVID/Pickrell`